B0neShAd0w/Hacktoria/The Killer Clown.md

 * streets of the greater San Francisco area
 * from Northwest Berkeley
 * after she didn’t return from her evening jog

+We can be fairly confident that she was abducted around the Northwest Berkeley area, as a jogger will stay close to home. so we will begin our search locally.

 A quick search (exiftool) of the image itself for clues does not bear fruit, umm.